 Whether your home was built in 1916 or 2016, you should never feel bound to any period.
 We love mixing colors and patterns, so styles should be freely mixed as well.
 This exposed brick room is lit by an original 1910 O.C.
 White lamp, but the 1950s leather wing-back armchair looks right at home.

 Sometimes all you need is one timeless piece to tie a room together.
-This attic office features our new Aurora steel desk—whose style hasn’t changed in 60 years—alongside a vintage oak and steel factory stool.
+This attic office features our Aurora steel desk— featuring a style that hasn’t changed in 60 years—alongside a vintage oak and steel factory stool.

 3. When in doubt, add seatingIf you need additional seating, look no further than our selection of vintage chairs.
 We love when a host brings something unique to the table, even if it doesn’t match what's already there.
 This stunning bungalow dining room features our new High Back dining chairs alongside a pair of 1920s oak and leather armchairs.

 4. Don't be afraid to make a statementSometimes, the best way to blend in is to stand out.
 This show-stopping 5-tier crystal chandelier dates to the 1920s and was recently restored by our talented team of Rejuvenation Vintage craftspeople.

 The more you start mixing, the more you'll begin to curate and develop your style—and we're here to help.
 For a limited time, all restored lighting, vintage furniture, and antique decor are on sale.
 Shop our entire collection of Antiques & Vintage online at rejuvenation.com.